What is an Emergency Room Error?

-Emergency room errors are a form of medical malpractice where medical or healthcare professionals make mistakes in ER or urgent care settings that result in serious injuries or deaths.
-Anyone involved in the emergency care process can act negligently, including doctors, nurses, paramedics, technicians, pharmacists, and others.
+Emergency room errors are a form of medical malpractice in which medical or healthcare professionals make mistakes in ER or urgent care settings that result in serious injuries or deaths.
+Anyone involved in the emergency care process, including doctors, nurses, paramedics, technicians, pharmacists, and others, can act negligently.

-An article in the National Library of Medicine discussing medical errors states that “High error rates with serious consequences are most likely to occur in intensive care units, operating rooms, and emergency departments.”
+An article in the National Library of Medicine discussing medical errors states, “High error rates with serious consequences are most likely to occur in intensive care units, operating rooms, and emergency departments.”

 The authors also noted: